Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 - Rince and repeat with all characters.
 - Make a final IPS script.

-I want to maximize the scripting to minimize errors and be able to come back on my own.
+I want to maximize the scripting in order to be able to easily come back on errors / bad design later.

 ## Trivias